UPDATED CBSE UGC NET SYLLABUS FOR MANAGEMENT

 International financial environment; Foreign exchange markets; Deterrnination of exchange rates; Exchange risk measurement; International investment; International capital markets; International Credit Rating Agencies and Implications of their ratings.

 WTO and Multilateral trade agreements pertaining to trade in goods; trade in services and TRIPS; Multilateral Environmental Agreements (MEAs); International Trade Blocks – NAFTA, ASEAN, SAARC, EU, WTO and Dispute Settlement Mechanism.

 Technology monitoring; Emerging Opportunities for Global Business.

-Updated CBSE UGC NET Syllabus of Management – DOWNLOAD
+Updated CBSE UGC NET Syllabus for Management in PDF

 Click here – Free Study material for CBSE UGC NET Paper 1